dung-phan/deface-currency-react-native/README.md

 # Install

 For some reasons, the app only works well on IOS.
 I have tested on my Android phone but some many functionalities are missing and cause bugs.
+To test Sign Up with phone authentication, unfortunately it only works with my phone number (due to the limitation of a free trial account).

 Please add two extra files that contain API keys:

 service_account.json